timenoe/Terraria-PlayerAchievements/README.md

 `Hardestcore` is a new difficulty that is enabled when the following conditions are satisfied:
 - Using a Hardcore player that was created with this mod enabled.
 - Using a Hardcore player that hasn't visited any other worlds.
-- Using a Hardcore player that has not died before (no save scumming).
+- Using a Hardcore player that has not died before.
 - Playing in a world that was created with this mod enabled.
 - Playing in a world that has not been visited by a non-Hardcore player.
 - Playing in a world that a Hardcore player has not died in.